KatizzZ/twitterDB/README.md

 # twitterDB

+Mainly two python scripts twitterdb.py, tweetsSentiments.py

-Fetches tweets from twitter based on hashtags and stores them into database Needs few things before this to get started -
+    - twitterdb.py -Fetches tweets from twitter based on hashtags and stores them into database
+    - tweetsSentiments.py -Fetches tweets from Database and calculate Sentiments

+Need few things before this to get started

-    A Twitter account and API credentials
+    - A Twitter account and API credentials
-    A MySQL database
+    - A MySQL database
-    The Tweepy and mysql-connector Python Libraries
+    - The Tweepy and mysql-connector Python Libraries

 Run twitter.py file an PythonRich IDE -